Rocky Mountain Hunting Calls

 The best way to figure out where you are at and easiest way to access public land.
 It was difficult in the past to know exactly where boundaries were at.
-Now with a chip from Hunting GPS Maps you can access those small pockets of public ground you have always wanted to hunt as well as figure out who the land owner surrounding public ground is and attempt to gain access through permission.
+Now with a chip or app. from onXHunt you can access those small pockets of public ground you have always wanted to hunt as well as figure out who the land owner surrounding public ground is and attempt to gain access through permission.
 Also the app has revolutionized the industry and they even have an elite membership which gives access to every state with multiple layers and links up with the new computer mapping software which allows you to effectively scout from home like never before.
 A small tool that helps me be more successful and go farther than I was able to in the past.
 I have been a pro staffer for them as well for the last few years and am very happy to be apart of one of the best teams in the industry.
 It has been fun to watch the continued growth of this MT company over the years.

 I was recently selected to join the staff or Earned Media and eHUNTr.
 If you are a DIY hunter this is information you need.
 Lots of great articles and information to help you be more successful.
 Looking forward to getting involved and putting together some articles for them.

 I was in need of a new bow string last year for my Halon32 and was informed by a good friend Ed Gramza about these strings.
 Phillip does an amazing job and I still can’t get over having no peep twist and the quality of these strings.
 I will also be a new addition to their pro-staff team and looking forward to helping out where I can.

 I have shot Bohning products since I began shooting bows.
 I rely on them year after year and they continually produce results.
 As of last year I was placed on their shooting staff and couldn’t be prouder to be backed by such a great company.

 I will again be shooting my Halon 32 for 2018.
 I am still drooling over this bow and very glad to be spending another fall and spring with this bow leading the way.
 If you are in the market for a new rig don't stray far from Mathews.
 They knocked it out of the park.